Modernly designed loft bathroom in Wirksworth

 If you live in a detached home with sloping roofing systems on either side, you can build on both of these to produce an even greater spacious double hip-to-gable extension.

-Mansard attic extensions run along the whole length of your home’s roofing and will alter the angle of the roofing slope, making it almost vertical.
+Mansard attic extensions run along the whole length of your home’s roofing and will alter the angle of the roofing slope, making it nearly vertical.
 These tend to be the most expensive kind of conversion, however will lead to a considerable quantity of additional area.

 Do I need Planning Permission in Wirksworth for a Loft Conversion?